Geography and the Environment

 Review and analyze sustainability issues faced by cities.
 Learn GIS applications related to urban sustainability

-Survey of the region's geography including its physical geography, environmental issues, urban-economic development, cultural geograpy, historical evolution, and the spatial patterns of its human landscapes.
-Special emphasis placed on its strategic importance in a globalizing world and understanding the historical background to current geopolitical conflicts.
+Survey of the geography of the Middle East including its physical geography, environmental issues, urban-economic, its development, cultural geography, historical evolution, and the spatial patterns of its human landscapes.
+Special emphasis on strategic importance in globalizing world.

 Processes determining physical risk, societal vulnerability, and response to major hazards including: blizzards, tornadoes, hurricanes, drought, flooding, earthquakes, volcanoes, landslides, avalanches, and wildfires.

-Land use planning and management with focus on land-law interfaces between the physical, cultural, and legal realms.
+Land use planning and management with focus on land-law interfaces between the physical, cultural and legal realms.
 Survey of natural and political systems as the basis for land use controls at the federal and regional levels.
-The environmental, economic, and ethical impacts of land management.

 Assessment of natural resource and conservation issues in the U.S. and around the world.
 Distribution and use patterns of air, water, mineral, energy, and biologic resources.
 Examination of exploitation, conservation, and preservation management strategies.